kkipngenokoech/Marvel/README.md

 go to your users model, the `attr_accessor :username`

-then you run this command rails generate add_username_to_users username:string` to add the field to your database.
+then you run this command rails generate migration add_username_to_users username:string` to add the field to your database.